chaitanyarai19/Hacktoberfest2023/CONTRIBUTING.md

 <br>

-## Add your name in contributors List
+## Add your name in contributors' List

 `contributors/contributorsList.js`

 ## Avoid Conflicts {Syncing your fork}

-An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.
+An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PRs may be merged while you're working on your branch/fork.

 ```
-git remote add upstream https://github.com/TechHack3/Hacktoberfest2023
+git remote add upstream https://github.com/chaitanyarai19/Hacktoberfest2023
 ```